 This social aspect is an essential tool to have when one is sequestered indoors with no hopes of face to face interaction.

-“Gaming can get a bad rap meeting strangers online, but when you have a common interest it really turns into something more and you make true friends,” said Fuentes.
+“Gaming can get a bad rap meeting strangers online, but when you have a common interest it really turns into something more and you make true friends,” Fuentes said.